Tax Consequences for the Lender of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

 Repossession of Personal Property Reported under the Installment Method

-If the property sale was reported under the installment method, then calculating gain or loss is more complicated, but similar to the above method, except that the installment obligation basis is calculated differently.
+If the property sale was reported under the installment method, then calculating gain or loss is more complicated, but follows the above method, except that the installment obligation basis is calculated differently.
 This can best be explained by an example:

 |Month 1 payment||$100|